SokIlya/multstudio/README.md

 ## Features

-- Real-time frame capture from a webcam.
+- Real-time frame capture from a webcam
-- Saving captured frames within a project.
+- Saving captured frames within a project
-- Deleting individual frames or all frames of a project.
+- Deleting individual frames or all frames of a project
-- Adjusting the frames per second (FPS) for video export.
+- Adjusting the frames per second (FPS) for video export
-- Exporting animation as an MP4 file.
+- Exporting animation as an MP4 file

 ## User inteface